metalinspired/NestedSet/README.md

 $manipulate->moveBefore([5,6,26,88], 33);
 ```

+[HybridManipulate](src/HybridManipulate.php) class has extra method named `reorder`.
+It allows you to move a node within its parent by using order column value as destination instead of node identifier.

 ## Retrieving records

-[(Hybrid)](src/HybridFind.php)[Find](src/Find.php) class contains methods for retrieving records and their names pretty much explain what they do.
+[HybridFind](src/HybridFind.php) and [Find](src/Find.php) classes contain methods for retrieving records and their names pretty much explain what they do.
-All you need is to provide them with node identifier.
+All you need is to provide them with node identifier (*$id* argument), all other arguments are options.
+For arguments list please refer to each function source;

 ```php
 // Create instance of Find class